top of page

 Towns, cities, facilities and other shops :

-No shops in our little hamlet, but we do have a popular and friendly bar that opens in the back room of the Village Hall on a Friday night!
-This is next door to the Church of St.Peter & St.Paul - a beautiful Anglican Church with many notable features, including Burne-Jones windows, medieval bench ends, a magnificent brass candelabra and a fine set of six bells.
+The centre of Over Stowey is the Church of St.Peter & St.Paul - a beautiful Anglican Church with many notable features, including Burne-Jones windows, medieval bench ends, a magnificent brass candelabra and a fine set of six bells.
 The church is open during the day and is often visited.
-There is also a swimming pool for public use at Quantock Lodge in Alley - check their website for public swimming opening times (www.quantocklodge.co.uk).
+Service information can be found on the benefice website: https://quantockvillagesbenefice.org.uk

 Nether Stowey Village